-Sipi River Lodge is located approximately 6 hours by car from Kampala and 4 hours from Jinja.
+Sipi River Lodge is located approximately 5-6 hours by car from Kampala, 3-4 hours from Jinja, and one hour from Mbale town.
 Have a look at the map below for an overview of the most commonly used route (you may click the map for detailed Google directions).

 PLEASE NOTE: Sometimes, GPS navigation systems will steer you wrong on the way to Sipi!
 Take note of the directions linked to below, especially between Mbale and Sipi River Lodge.

 If you are driving from Jinja or Kampala, the shortest route will be to take the left turn, about 5km after Iganga town, onto Tirinyi road toward Mbale.
-If instead you continue straight at that junction, you will go via Tororo to Mbale and add about 20 to 30 minutes to your journey.
+If instead you continue straight at that junction, you will go via Tororo to Mbale, adding about 20 minutes and several troops of roadside baboons to your journey.

 In short, from Mbale town: